eumagnun/web-spider-games/README.md

 # Web Spider Games

 ## Description:
  - This service get data from a game store and persist it into a relational database.
+The main job run one time per day.
+Beside that there is a api with a resource to force the job execution and anothers endpoints

 ## Technologies used
  - **Java 11** - programming language